SimmeringRook/simmeringrook.github.io/courses/PH423/ProblemSolvingGuide.md

         - $G = U(T,p) = U(S,V) - TS + pV \rightarrow dG = -SdT + Vdp$
     - This is where the keywords or process names from Step 1 should really shine: eliminating differentials in what ever thermodynamic identity fits the situation.
 - If the processes **are not** quasistatic:
+    - We want to get out of this stage very quickly: All we have is $dU = đQ + đW$ and we **cannot** do anythin with this!
+        - $đQ$ and $đW$ being inexact differentials means that we don't know what they are: $Q$ and $W$ are not functions.
+        - **You cannot do anything with inexact differentials**
     - The ultimate goal here is to justify why we can approximate the process that is occurring with a similar one that is quasistatic.
         - Use the same initial and final conditions with the same state variables and functions
         - Then follow the steps for a quasistatic process

 ### 3. Use the Second Law